This resource is using open-source code maintained in github (see the quick-start-guide section) and available for download from NGC

 Sliding window inference

-During inference this method replaces an input image with arbitrary resolution with a batch of overlapping windows, which cover the whole input.
+During inference, this method replaces an arbitrary resolution input image with a batch of overlapping windows, that cover the whole input.
 After passing this batch through the network a prediction with the original resolution is reassembled.
 Predicted values inside overlapped regions are obtained from a weighted average.